corda/corda-runtime-os/tools/plugins/mgm/README.md

 By default, it will use the latest released tag.
 Change it using the `--baseImage` option.
 It will delete any existing cluster with that name.
 Use the `--help` to view all the other options.

-# Onboard a member to an existing corda cluster
+# Onboard a member to an existing Corda cluster
+This command should only be used for internal development.

-This is a sub-command under the `mgm` plugin for on-boarding a member (MGM or standard member) into a running corda cluster.
+This is a sub-command under the `mgm` plugin for on-boarding a member (MGM or standard member) into a running Corda cluster.

 To run the network either use the `setupCluster` command or run a combine worker locally ([see here](../../../applications/workers/release/combined-worker/README.md)).

-## Onboard an MGM member to an existing corda cluster
+## Onboard an MGM member to an existing Corda cluster
+This command should only be used for internal development.
+See the [wiki](https://github.com/corda/corda-runtime-os/wiki/MGM-Onboarding) for more details.

 This is a sub-command under the `onboard` sub-command to onboard a new MGM member (and create a new group).

 To onboard on a Kubernetes cluster use the cluster name as parameter.
 By default, it will try to onboard on a combined worker.